Opportunities in the Department of Chemistry

 EDUCATION AND EXPERIENCE:

-- Bachelor's degree and five years of relevant experience, or combination of education and relevant experience.
+● High school diploma and four years of administrative experience, or combination of education and relevant experience.

 KNOWLEDGE, SKILLS, AND ABILITIES: